-Leaf-footed bugs are plant eaters that usually invade tomatoes and different plants found around the home.
+Leaf-footed bugs in Charlotte are plant eaters that usually invade tomatoes and different plants found around the home.
 Once in the garden, they’ll remain in the region all late spring till fall swings to winter.
 Leaf-footed bugs are typically large and dark-colored.
 The red-legged leaf footer is for the most part dark with red to orange legs.
 The leaf-footed bug has a place with the Family Coreidae and is up to 1½ inch in size.

 Its shading ranges from light to dark brown.
 Leaf-footed bugs are so named on the grounds that the rear legs are straightened and formed like the edges of leaves.

 An assortment of leaf-footed bugs may relocate into homes looking for a spot to overwinter.
 Much of the time, it will be a small number of pests, however now and again, a single home or building may turn out to be especially appealing to these bugs.
 A few species will execrate a unpleasant solid smell when dealt with or irritated.

 One of the more common leaf-footed bugs that may get into homes is known as the squash bug, Anasa tristis.
 Squash bugs stay overwinter as unmated adults and mate the accompanying spring after they come back to the garden.